akuklev/HOCC/lin-types.md

 ```

 For request endpoints that are not mandatory to use, one can use a special request to close them.
-You just wrap `ReqT` into a type with additional request `Close`, and wrap the type `RespT`
+You just wrap `ReqT` into a type with additional request `Terminate`, and wrap the type `RespT`
-into a type with additional responce `Closed` which arizes iff the request was to close the
+into a type with additional responce `Terminated` which arizes iff the request was to close the
 endpoint:
 ```
 #Inductive OptionalRec[ReqT : *] : *
   Request(\r : T)
-  Close
+  Terminate

 #Inductive Resp[RespT : ReqT → *] : OptionalRec[ReqT] → *
-  Close ↦ Closed
+  Terminate ↦ Terminated
   Request(\req) ↦ Response(\resp : ReqT(req))

 now instead of `f : (\r : ReqT) ⊸ RespT(r)` you can